spotinst/help/src/docs/ocean/features/dynamic-commitments-aks.md

 Ocean performs a strategy fix check every **xx (to check)** minutes to determine if a running RI or SP can be replaced to free up the commitment needed elsewhere in the account.

-1. **Running regular (RI/SP)**: A running regular VM attached to a specific RI or an SP uses a specific commitment.
+1. **Running regular (RI/SP)**: A running regular VM attached to a specific RI or SP uses a particular commitment.

 2. **Ocean checks if the commitment is required elsewhere**: Ocean constantly checks if a different resource can utilize a commitment in your Azure account, ultimately meeting the risk percentage and required strategy.

 3. **Replacement**: Ocean will replace if the terms are met.

-4. **Launch spot or regular(RI/SP)**: Ocean launches a different spot or an alternative regular RI/SP to ensure a different plan is used.
+4. **Launch spot or regular (RI/SP)**: Ocean launches a different spot or an alternative regular RI/SP to ensure a different plan is used.
 This increases commitment coverage to help reach optimal allocation.

 The reversion will not occur if: